 Trades (Unit E) concluded successor negotiations with the District and reached an agreement (the "Trades Agreement"), which was approved by the District Board in March 2019.
 The Trades Agreement contains a limited reopener for those bargaining unit members who did not receive an adjustment for economic inequities for fiscal year 2019-20.
 Trades has indicated that they will begin successor negotiations soon.
-Separately, the District and Trades have an agreement in place regarding differential pay for physically reporting to a worksite (\$3.50/hour) through December 31, 2020 or whenever students return to a hybrid instruction model.
+Separately, the District and Trades have an agreement in place regarding differential pay for physically reporting to a worksite (\$3.50/hour) through the return to a hybrid instruction model (which concludes April 26, 2021 given the transition to hybrid (in-person) instruction).